unwieldycat/foundational/docs/contributing.md

 # Contributing
 Hello!
-Thanks for wanting to contribute.
+Thanks a lot for wanting to contribute.
 The following document will describe how to contribute, and what guidelines must be followed.

 ## Table Of Contents
 [Issues](#issues)